gottsohn/rotate-array/README.md

 ### Running
  - To run the project and ouput the CSV, place the input csv in project directory and run the the following in your command line `node cli.js input.csv > output.csv`

 ### Suggestions
-Using this guide, the cli application can be added to the system binary to make the process conformal.
+Using this guide, the cli application can be added to the system binary to make the it conformal.

 - Make the output file global using: `npm install -g .`
-- And run this from the command line: `rotate input.csv > output.csv`
+- And run this from the command line anywhere using: `rotate input.csv > output.csv`

-Checkout the bin configuration in line 14 [here](./package.json)
+Checkout the bin configuration in line 14 [here](./package.json).